David Langer (neurosurgeon)

-David J. Langer is American neurosurgeon who is chair of neurosurgery at Lenox Hill Hospital in New York City.
+David J. Langer is an American neurosurgeon who is chair of neurosurgery at Lenox Hill Hospital in New York City.
 In addition, he is a professor of neurosurgery and radiology at the Donald and Barbara Zucker School of Medicine at Hofstra/Northwell.
-Langer was a star on the 2020 Netflix docu-series, Lenox Hill.
+Langer was a star on two Netflix docu-series, Lenox Hill in 2020, and Emergency: NYC in 2023.

 Langer has made appearances on several news programs including CNN, Fox News, ABC News, and CBS, and has written articles for The New York Times and The Wall Street Journal.
 In addition.
-Langer is a peer reviewer for medical journals, Neurosurgery and World Neurosurgery.
+Langer is a peer reviewer for the medical journals Neurosurgery and World Neurosurgery.